OSGConnect/connectbook/training/training/osgusertraining.md

 ### Additional Training

-We will introduce Special Training topics in mid-2022!
+We will introduce Special Training topics in April 2022!